krissnawat/gatsbyblog/src/pages/blog/switch-to-http2-the-easiest-way-to-speed-up-your-site.md

 ---
 templateKey: blog-post
-path: switch-to-http2-the-easiest-way-to-speed-up-your-site
+path: /switch-to-http2-the-easiest-way-to-speed-up-your-site
 title: Switch to HTTP/2, The Easiest Way to Speed up Your Site
-date: 2017-06-01T03:27:55:00.000Z
+date: 2017-06-01T03:27:55.000Z
 description: If content is king, the speed of your delivery may be queen.
 Slow websites lose readers & customers.
 Large companies have long recognized that every millisecond counts.
 1/10 of a second costs Amazon 1% of their sales.
-1/2 a second costs Google 20% of their traffic.[^n] That is a lot of money for those companies.
+1/2 a second costs Google 20% of their traffic.
+That is a lot of money for those companies.
 Therefore they put immense effort into tactics to increase the speed of their sites.
 Fortunately for everyone, HTTP/2 eliminates the need for a lot of those tools.
 ---
 If content is king, the speed of your delivery may be queen.
 Slow websites lose readers & customers.
 Large companies have long recognized that every millisecond counts.
 1/10 of a second costs Amazon 1% of their sales.
 1/2 a second costs Google 20% of their traffic.[^n] That is a lot of money for those companies.
 Therefore they put immense effort into tactics to increase the speed of their sites.
 Fortunately for everyone, HTTP/2 eliminates the need for a lot of those tools.